texfaq/texfaq.github.io/FAQ-isdef.md

 technique will typically employ `\@undefined`, adding a single level of obscurity.

-The `\@ifundefined` mechanism has the unfortunate property of polluting the name space: each test that turns out undefined adds a name to the set TeX is holding, and often all those `\relax` names serve no purpose whatever.
-Even so (sadly) there are places in the code of LaTeX where the existence of the `\relax` is relied upon, after the test, so we can't get away from `\@ifundefined` altogether.
+The original `\@ifundefined` mechanism had the unfortunate property of polluting the name space: each test that turns out undefined adds a name to the set TeX is holding, and often all those `\relax` names serve no purpose whatever.

 David Kastrup offers the (rather tricky)
 ```latex